 Identification of methylation haplotype blocks (MHBs)

 MHB identification was performed as previously described [6].
 Briefly, methylation haplotypes were extracted from sequence-aligned BAM files.
-We then generated highly mappable regions in the genome using a minimum mapping depth cutoff of 5.
+We then generated highly mappable regions in the genome using a minimum mapping depth cut-off of 5.
 Methylation linkage disequilibrium was calculated on the continuous mappable bins generated from methylation haplotypes.
 The largest possible continuous region was considered as an MHB when the minimum linkage disequilibrium scores (r2) of CpG sites in the region was 0.5.
 MHBs were required to contain at least three CpG sites in the identification process.
 To eliminate sex effects, MHBs on the X and Y chromosomes were removed.
 In bisulfite sequencing data sets, MHB methylation level was defined as the methylation haplotype load (MHL), which is the normalized fraction of methylated haplotypes at different lengths [6].
 In methylation array data sets, the MHB methylation level was calculated through an average methylation value of multiple CpG sites within each block.
 Differential MHB methylation levels between populations were obtained using a Mann-Whitney U test or a two-tailed Student’s t-test.

 Enrichment analysis of MHBs for known genomic features